stain/ro-crate-paper/manuscript.md

 | CheckMyCrate [@CheckMyCrate] | Developers | Python (CLI) | Alpha | Validation according to Workflow RO-Crate profile |

 _**Table 1**: Applications and libraries implementing RO-Crate, targeting different types of users across multiple programming languages.
-Status is indicative as assessed by this work._
+Status is indicative as assessed by this work (Alpha < Beta < Release Candidate (RC) < Release)._

 # Profiles of RO-Crate in use